Evenwyne/programming-univbasics-2-case-statement/README.md

 * We have the "none match" option stored in the `else` block

 This is a pretty common _selection_ need.
-It's so standard, that the `case` statement was created to cut down the typing, but do the same thing.
+It's so standard, that the `case` statement was created to cut down the typing but do the same thing.
 Here it is, but translated:

 ```ruby